RackHD/docs/docs/introduction.rst

 The workflow engine was extended to support polling via out-of-band interfaces in order to capture sensor information and other data that can be retrieved using IPMI.
-In RackHD these become “pollers” that periodically capture telemetry data from the hardware interfaces.
+In RackHD these become *pollers* that periodically capture telemetry data from the hardware interfaces.

 What RackHD Does Well
 ^^^^^^^^^^^^^^^^^^^^^^^^

-RackHD is focused on being the lowest level of automation that interrogates agnostic hardware, provisions machines with operating systems.
+RackHD is focused on being the lowest level of automation that interrogates agnostic hardware and provisions machines with operating systems.
 The API can be used to pass in data through variables in the workflow configuration, so you can parameterize workflows.
 Since workflows also have access to all of the SKU information and other catalogs, they can be authored to